davidiswhat/AnimeIllustrationRecognizer/README.md

 - Each submission to the database requires a unique submission name
 - You only need to submit the file name (e.g. sub1.jpg) in the second textbox if it is a unique file name in the database; otherwise, you must also include the submission name in the first textbox
 - Click the "Submit" button to view the image from the database and generate the tag outputs
-- Note: Character names are shown and are treated as a tag
-- Note: output.txt and output.jpg are generated from the most recent output

 ## Image Preprocessing
 ![](https://github.com/davidiswhat/AnimeIllustrationRecognizer/blob/main/Screenshots/ImagePreprocessing.PNG)